F0lak/dm_open_ref/ref/proc/alist.md

 Creates a strictly associative list with key,value pairs.
 This is different from an [ordinary list](/ref/list.md)  in several respects.
--   \"Keys\" can be numbers.
+-   "Keys" can be numbers.
 This means list items can\'t be accessed by a numerical index.
 -   Keys can\'t be repeated in the list, and always have an associated value (even if it\'s just null).